 - If your parents are self-employed or own a business, the results may not be accurate.
 The tips along the way can help improve the reliability of the calculator results.

-- In order to receive full consideration for need-based financial aid at Babson, you must complete the College Scholarship Service PROFILE and the Free Application for Federal Student Aid (FAFSA) for federal and state funds by the deadlines listed on Babson's website.
-We're "need blind" in our admission process, which means that applying for financial aid will not affect your chances of being admitted.
-The only exception is for international students applying for financial aid, who will be admitted on a need-aware basis beginning in Fall 2015.
+- In order to receive full consideration for need-based financial aid, you must complete the College Scholarship Service PROFILE for Babson funds and the Free Application for Federal Student Aid (FAFSA) for federal and state funds by the deadlines listed on Babson's website.

 - Babson commits to funding its grants and scholarships for all four years.
 Students can count on the same amount of Babson funding as offered for the first year, provided there is no change in the number of the student's siblings attending an undergraduate program, and no major change in the family's financial circumstances.

 - The cost of attendance, estimated family contribution, and estimated awards are based on Babson's policies for incoming students for the 2017-18 academic year.
 The policies could change for students being admitted in future years.

 - Link here for information about Babson's merit scholarships, including the Weissman Scholarship which requires a separate application.